Lifecycle marketing: a complete guide to navigating the customer journey

 In the awareness stage of their journey, potential customers are on the hunt for solutions to problems they’ve either identified or have yet to stumble upon.
 At this stage, the goal is to spark interest and show people why your brand stands out among the rest.

-Here are 3 marketing strategies to help you get started:
+Here are a few marketing strategies to help you get started:

-Use your social media platforms to get people excited about signing up for your email list.
-For example, you might invite your followers to subscribe to your newsletter for a chance to win a free product sample.
-The goal here is to transfer as many social media followers to a list you control and own, so you can speak more directly to your audience when they enter the consideration stage.
+Get people excited about signing up for your email and SMS lists.
+For example, you might invite your social media followers to subscribe to your newsletter for a chance to win a free product sample.
+The goal here is to transfer as many people as possible to a list you control and own, so you can speak more directly to your audience when they enter the consideration stage.

 Make it easy for people to find you online by using relevant keywords on your website and product pages.
 For example, a beauty brand might create a quiz that answers common search questions like, “How do I find the right foundation for my skin tone?”
 Content like this can help you rank higher in search results and position your brand as a go-to resource for helpful information.